raspberrypilearning/dojo-mentoring/en/quiz1/question_1.md

 - ( ) “Get someone else to do it for you.”

   --- feedback ---
 If a ninja is struggling it is good to listen and help them for a bit so they feel supported.
 It's ok to admit that coding can be challenging sometimes.
-Make suggestions and point to their screen but try to get them to work through the solution, rather than getting someone else to do it for them.
+Make suggestions, or try to draw their attention to where the problem might be to help them find the solution, rather than getting someone else to do it for them.
   --- /feedback ---

 --- /choices ---